richardenuoma/30-DAYS-JAVASCRIPT-PRACTICE-/README.md

 * Day 3 - Hero Name Generator
 * Day 4 - BMI Calculator Using YMCA formula
 * Day 5 - Farenheight Converter to Celcius
 * Day 6 - Variables...
 Interesting but there wasn't any project for me to do. so Moving to the next day...
+     Day 6 got repeated 19th Feb 2026, Original Date was in January.
+Probably 1 month after i did it :) because repetition is the best way to learn, so i completed the VAT Calclator Challange and i think i didn't see it before now! so yeah. it's now complete.
+Thank you.
 * Day 7 - Strings ":)" You know what a string is don't you?
 You're in Github ofcourse u do!
 * Day 8 - :Grade Average Calculator
 ( quite a bit challanging but i'll come back to it, sorry for messing up the fun...